 “I think we have a real, impending health care crisis,” said Dr. David Shulkin, who was undersecretary for health at the Department of Veterans Affairs under President Barack Obama for two years and led the VA for a year under Donald Trump.

-In April, Medicare’s trustees reported that the Part A trust fund, which pays for hospital and other inpatient care, would start to run out of money in 2026.
+In April, Medicare’s trustees reported that the Part A trust fund, which pays for hospitals, Home Care Agency, and other inpatient care, would start to run out of money in 2026.
 That is the same as the projection in 2019.
 But the trustees cautioned at the time that their projections did not include the impact of COVID-19 on the trust fund.

 “Given the uncertainty associated with these impacts, the Trustees believe that it is not possible to adjust the estimates accurately at this time,” said the report.